AlanSoto31/RPG-Game/README.md

 - Play button to start the game
 - Options button to disable/enable soundtrack.
+- Instructions button to know how to play.
+- Leaderboard button to view high scores.
 - Credits button to see the developers.

 ![screenshot](./assets/main-menu.PNG)

 In order to start the game, you need to enter a name (12 characters maximum) that will be saved along with your score.
-Hopefully, you can appear in the third-highest position.
+Hopefully, you can appear in the high scores.

 ![screenshot](./assets/name.PNG)